-In accordance with the process outlined in the Code of Practice this assessment has found that the potential for the proposed work activities at Area 14 to disturb Aboriginal Heritage objects or sensitive landscape features is low although, it cannot be entirely discounted in those portions of adjacent land that have far less disturbances.
+In accordance with the process outlined in the Code of Practice this assessment has found that the potential for the proposed work activities at Area 2 to disturb Aboriginal Heritage objects or sensitive landscape features is low although, it cannot be entirely discounted in those portions of adjacent land that have far less disturbances.
 There are no previously recorded AHIMS sites within or in close proximity to the Project Area.
-Although it has been shown in the region that the landform on which the Project Area is located has some potential to contain Aboriginal objects, the level of disturbance reduces the degree of potential of any in situ cultural material or deposits being present within the channel footprint.
-However, there may be some potential within the laydown area to the west of the existing channel.
+Although it has been shown in the region that the landform on which the Project Area is located has some potential to contain Aboriginal objects, the level of disturbance reduces the degree of potential of any in situ cultural material or deposits being present.
+There is a previously recorded Aboriginal heritage site approximately 400m to the west of the Area 2 Project Area so although there is potential for them to occur the landscape has been significantly disturbed where the works are proposed.
+The new pipeline alignment and laydown areas are shown in Figure 5.

-There is negligible potential for Aboriginal objects to occur within the proposed pipeline alignment where an existing channel occurs.
-However, there is low to moderate potential for Aboriginal heritage to occur within the laydown areas which appear to have had only minor impacts.
+There is negligible potential for Aboriginal objects to occur within the proposed alignment where an existing channel occurs.
+However, there is low to moderate potential for Aboriginal heritage to occur within the laydown areas which have had only minor impacts from ploughing.